grahamgower/eig-utils/README.md

   bcftools index $out
 ```

-3. Convert to eigenstrat format, ignoring sites with the SnpGap filter
+3. Convert to EIGENSTRAT format, ignoring sites with the SnpGap filter
    (-F SnpGap), doing majority allele pseudohaploidisation (-j),
    outputting monomorphic/invariant (-m) and singleton (-s) sites.
    This can be slow, so splitting by chromosome (-r) and working in parallel is